Promise Scholars Program

 What Does the Promise Scholars Program Include?

-On a very basic level, The Promise Scholars Program covers the cost of attending Skyline College for the first full year, and continues to offer other financial supports after completion of the first year.
-On a more detailed level, this financial support includes:
+The Promise Scholars Program covers the cost of attending Skyline College for the first full year, and continues to offer other financial supports after completion of the first year.
+This financial support includes:

 - Coverage of college fees for the first full year, which includes the first fall, spring, and summer semesters at Skyline College (enrollment fee, health fee, student rep fee, student union fee, study body fee)